Noisy, Non-Smooth, Non-Convex Estimation of Moment Condition Models: Introduction

 This paper tackles these estimation challenges in two steps.
 First, it proposes a new Gauss-Newton algorithm that combines non-smooth moments with smoothed Jacobian estimates.
 The algorithm is shown to converge quickly, in an area that is nearly as large as in the smooth population problem.
 The resulting estimates are asymptotically unbiased under mild conditions on the bandwidth.
-Unlike existing methods that rely on smoothing, undersmoothing is not required here, making the estimates more robust to the choice of bandwidth.
+Existing methods that rely on smoothing produce estimates that can exhibit asymptotic bias unless the bandwidth vanishes quickly enough; faster than the optimal rate for optimization.
+Such undersmoothing is not required here, making the estimates more robust to the choice of bandwidth.
 The local convergence analysis relies on standard local identification conditions.

 Second, the paper shows that augmenting each Gauss-Newton iteration with a grid-search step results in a globally convergent algorithm.
 After a finite number of iterations, the combined steps preserve the fast local convergence rate, albeit with a slightly slower rate.
 This contrasts with commonly used global optimizers that converge slowly.
-Note that, here, the algorithm adaptively transitions from global to local optimization without user input.
-The global convergence results leverage standard global identification conditions.\footnote{While the main focus of this paper is GMM estimations, the approach used to make local iterations globally convergent also applies to non-linear least-squares and maximum likelihood estimations.
-Numerical experiments suggest it can also be adapted to MCMC posterior sampling.}
+The global convergence results leverage standard global identification conditions.

+The idea here is that the local step alone converges quickly to the target estimates, but only from a local initial value.
+The global step alone is globally convergent from any initial value, but slow.
+When using them concurrently, from an arbitrary initial value, the global step can improve upon the local one for a certain number of iterations -- determined by the global identification condition and the choice of sequence used in the global step.
+Afterwards, convergence is driven by the local step.
+This makes convergence more robust without sacrificing too much performance.
+Here, the algorithm adaptively transitions from global to local optimization without user input.
+The fast convergence occurs without smoothing the sample moments in either the local or global step.
+This is achieved by exploiting the specific formulation of the GMM objective function.

 This paper adopts a non-asymptotic (finite sample) approach to study the optimization and statistical properties of the algorithm simultaneously.
 This allows to better understand the effects that tuning parameters can have on both the estimation and the estimates.
 For instance, smoothing should facilitate optimization but could also degrade the properties of the estimator.
 Here, the derivations show how both are affected by the choice of smoothing parameters.
 The finite-sample approach is also conceptually attractive because it gives results that are valid across repeated samples.
 Textbook optimization results often consider fixed objective functions \citep{nocedal-wright:06,bertsekas2016}.
 However, in empirical work, each dataset is associated with its own, unique, objective function.
 In that sense, guarantees over repeated samples provide a sense of robustness against sampling uncertainty.